kamstrup/fn/README.md

    a new paradigm for Go.
 While most of Fn() is built on immutable functional data structures, we live in the mutable world of Go.
 We try to blend in smoothly instead of ice skating uphill.
  * Be small and concise.
-Fn will not come with a tonne of data structures that you might expect from a full-featured functional library.
-The core Fn library does not come with tree structures or persistent hash tables, fx.
+Fn() will not come with a tonne of data structures that you might expect from a full-featured functional library.
+The core Fn() library does not come with immutable red-black tree structures or persistent hash tables, fx.[1]
  * No dependencies.
 Only the Go standard library.
  * Include simple affordances to interop with constructs from the Go standard library, but no big new frameworking for doing IO or other stuff.

+[1]: Some of the more advanced functional data types, like the ones mentioned, are definitely super useful and would fit well in some extension library for Fn().
+(or perhaps a sub-package, let's see <3)

 TODO
 ---